BA Philosophy and English Literature

 With our BA Philosophy and English literature course, develop your critical and analytical skills and apply them to a variety of philosophical and literary texts.
 Our students become expert at presenting arguments clearly and persuasively.

 In philosophy, we will give you an understanding of the central philosophical principles, concepts, problems, texts and figures.
 You will be taught by leading experts whose research strengths lie especially in moral philosophy and the philosophy of the mind and language.
 You will also have the chance to explore non-Western philosophies, such as Indian philosophy.
-In 2022, we achieved a 95% satisfaction score for BA Philosophy (National Student Survey 2022).

 In your English Literature modules, you will read more of authors and genres that you may already know (from tragedy to Gothic, from Shakespeare and Dickens to Plath and Beckett).
 But you will also encounter aspects of literary studies that may be less familiar to you, from children’s literature to publishing studies and the history of the book.
 Our academics have published research on everything from medieval poetry to contemporary American fiction.